Sh4N4C1/havoc-comsvcsdump-memfiles/README.md

 Details are all at [memFiles](https://github.com/Octoberfest7/memFiles), I'm just trying to port to Havoc c&c.

-I deleted unnecessary hooks for MiniWriteDump, such as NtFlushBuffersFile.Please note that you must have a high level administrator token (UAC bypass).You can find the .dmp file in havoc’s loot
+I deleted unnecessary hooks for MiniWriteDump, such as NtFlushBuffersFile.Please note that you must have a high level administrator token (UAC bypass).This will not write dump file to the target's file system,You can find the .dmp file in havoc’s loot

 ## Install